Saeed Ajmal: International career

 In July 2014, he played for the MCC side in the Bicentenary Celebration match at Lord's.

 On 13 November 2017, he announced his retirement from all forms of cricket.

+Franchise career

 County cricket

 Ajmal was signed by Worcestershire in 2011 as their overseas player.
 He was signed by them as their overseas player again in 2014 and 2015.
 He was their highest wicket-taker in County Cricket in 2014 with 56 wickets.